FREQUENTLY ASKED QUESTIONS

 Do I have to be an ISOC member to race?

-In order to race an ISOC event, National or Regional, you must be a competition member.
-We offer an annual competition membership, a 120cc competition membership, a family competition membership, a vintage membership, and also a weekend membership (good for one weekend only – MN Regional only).
+In order to race an ISOC National, you must be a competition member.
+We offer an annual racer membership, a 120/200 annual membership, and a weekend membership (good for one weekend only).

 How do I sign up?

-What do I get with my competition membership?
+What do I get with my Annual Racer membership?

 How do I know which class to run?

 The classes are related to age, competition level of the driver, and the type of snowmobile you are racing.
-Check the appropriate regional tour information page to see what classes are offered.
+Check the National tour information page to see what classes are offered.

 I’m under 18 years old.
 Is there anything special I need to know?